Home

 The finest collection of American literature ever assembled.

-–Every Pulitzer Prize-winning work in every category – fiction, plays, poetry, biographies, autobiographies and memoirs, histories, and general nonfiction, 1916-2025 – all in first printing and first state, and almost all in their original dust wrappers.
+–Every Pulitzer Prize-winning work in every category – fiction, plays, poetry, biographies, autobiographies and memoirs, histories, and general nonfiction, 1916-2026 – all in first printing and first state, and almost all in their original dust wrappers.
 Very few of the dust wrappers have had any restoration, as it is the preference of most antiquarian book sellers that the books themselves, as well as the dust wrappers, remain unsophisticated – that is, that they are not made to appear more refined than they truly are.
+It is also important to note that the Gianakos-Safos Collection utilizes no facsimile dust wrappers; each of our books is in original form.

 –The complete works, in first printing and first state, of several major American authors, among them the Pulitzer recipients Ernest Poole, Booth Tarkington, Edith Wharton, Willa Cather, Edna Ferber, T.S.
 Stribling, and all books which are part of a series whether as sequels, trilogies, tetralogies, or any number of greater volumes